Andowna9/llm-zoomcamp/02-vector-search/notes.md

 ```

-The point can be added to a collection.
+Points can be added to a collection once constructed.
 Fastembed will  automatically download and use the declared embedding model.

 ```python
 client.upsert(